March 18th – March 25th – Fully Booked

-The Tigers of Ranthambhore: An Indian Photo Tour 2024
+The Tigers of Ranthambhore: An Indian Photo & Wildlife Experience 2026

 Chris Rodgers leads regular photographic tiger safaris in India, collaborating with expert local naturalists, drivers, and tiger behavior specialists.
 This partnership not only ensures a unique and immersive experience but also supports local communities.
 By benefiting directly from the tours, these communities are less likely to engage in activities that pose a threat to the tigers.